Relations between Aborigines and colonists

 The official records showed Lorna Cubillo was born in 1939 on the Banka Banka Cattle Station.
 She was taken from her grandmother's care in 1940 and placed with the Aboriginal community in the Ration Depot at Seven Mile Creek.
 Peter Gunner was born in 1948 on Utopia Cattle Station.
 He was committed by the Director of Welfare, Harry Giese, to St Mary's Hostel in Alice Springs in 1956.
 In a deflating revelation for Mr Gunner, the government was able to show that the committal was only approved after receiving the consent of his mother, who wanted him to have an education.
 Justice Maurice O'Loughlin dismissed the federal government's liability on the grounds that there had been a failure to prove that the Commonwealth authorities had ignored the children's best interests by removing them from their families.

-In summation, there was one academic saying mixed-race children were stolen from full blood communities, one academic saying they were rejected by full-blood communities, there was a government report stating that there were 100,000 victims of a policy to remove mixed-race children, a government-funded academic saying that there were 30,000, a court saying that the test cases did not show the existence of a government policy to remove children on the basis of race, a journalist saying the whole thing was a fabrication, and a prime minister saying there had been a policy to remove on the basis of race, that the Federal government was responsible, but that no compensation would be paid.
+In summation, there was one academic saying mixed-race children were stolen from full blood communities, one academic saying they were rejected by full-blood communities, there was a government report stating that there were 100,000 victims of a policy to remove mixed-race children, a government-funded academic saying that there were 30,000, a court saying that the test cases did not show the existence of a government policy to remove children on the basis of race, a journalist saying the whole thing was a fabrication, and a prime minister saying there had been a policy to remove on the basis of race, that the Federal government was responsible, but that no compensation would be paid, no legislative changes would be made to stop it happening again and there would be no prosecution of government ministers for their crime of genocide.
 The wide discrepancies between academics, the court, the government report, journalists, and also the prime minister, suggested that there had been some extremely sloppy or deliberately biased research occurring.
-Furthermore, there was a great deal of politics occurring.

 The second issue was the extent to which governments should be allowed to interfere in the lives of people.
 By saying sorry, Rudd was saying sorry for past governments being racist, which allowed Rudd to communicate an image that he was not racist.
 It must be stressed; however, that Rudd was not saying sorry for governments passing judgements on what constitutes a "moral" relationship between two consenting adults, or deciding that governments should be able to interfer in people's lives in the name of "helping" them.
 Today, governments continue to pass judgement on the relationships of consenting adults and continue to pass laws that inpose undue restriction on what people can and can not do.
 Furthermore, Aborigines continue to be subjected to disproportionately high numbers of social engineering programs designed to help them.
 These programs are not based on need, but on skin colour.
 The government's own reports indicate that the programs often don't help and have actually resulted in Aborigines going backwards in many areas.